 Keyword Gap Analysis

-Once we’ve built a list of competitors, the next thing to do is run a keyword Gap analysis.
+Once we’ve built a list of competitors, the next thing to do is run a keyword gap analysis using a tool like SEMRush.
 A keyword gap analysis allows you to see what keywords you and your competitors are both ranking for, which keywords your competitors are outperforming you for, and which keywords you are outperforming your competitors for.

 This is helpful because it allows you to find keywords and topics that you can improve on in order to outrank your competitors.
 It also shows you which keywords they are focusing most heavily on.